adobe/helix-home/hackathons/12-psp/3-migration/index.md

 ## Long-term backwards compatibility perspective
 - Assumption:
-    - type in aem.live and the site loadds correctly
+    - type in aem.live and the site loads correctly
     - If config migration is "Magic" (e.g. empty v5 config is populated from known v4 locations), how much would need to be backwards compat?
     - need visual editor for configs non-migrated or manual configurations
     - Some level of manual work is expected (e.g. CDN switch, any secrets that might get put into Custom config).